Coder333-A/RANSOM-666/README.md

 ![GitHub pull requests](https://img.shields.io/github/issues-pr/Coder333-A/RANSOM-666)
 ![GitHub last commit](https://img.shields.io/github/last-commit/Coder333-A/RANSOM-666)

-## 🌟 Description
+## 🌟 Description ##

-A brief description of your project, what it does, and why it is useful.
+Ransom 666 is a project that includes various tools such as a Remote Access Trojan, Ransomware, Reverse Shell, and Stealer.
+It is essential to use this software ethically and responsibly, as misuse can lead to legal consequences.

-## 📚 Table of Contents
+## 📚 Table of Contents ##

 - [Project Title](#project-title)
 - [Description](#-description)